BlossomiShymae/cute-rate-limit/README.md

 # cute-rate-limit

-A naive cute rate limiter in Crystal that implements token bucket algorithm.
+A cute rate limiter in Crystal that implements token bucket algorithm.
 Uses `sleep` blocking strategy when limit is exceeded.

 ## Installation